 Liner shipping focuses primarily on high-capacity ships that operate via fixed routes and schedules.
 These sea-based ships carry about 60% of all goods moved internationally every year.
 Most of them are outfitted to securely accommodate commonly used 20-foot and 40-foot, plus 45-foot and 48-foot containers.
 Some ships fit freight containers up to 53-feet long.You May Also Like: “Do You Know The Right Marine Freight Container For Your Shipping Needs?”

 These enormous ships have only gotten bigger over the last 50 years.
 In that time, they have gone from carrying just 1,500 TEU to carrying over 12,000 TEU today.
 The picture below depicts the 1,200% capacity growth since 1968.

 Some of the biggest container ships in the world today are a whopping 1,300 feet long and 180 feet wide!
 In addition to being outfitted to carry more goods in one trip, including shipments from different companies, they are more fuel efficient!
-In fact, a recent study by Lloyd’s Register discovered that, in 23 years (from 1985 to 2008), fuel efficiency increase by 35%.
+In fact, a recent study by Lloyd’s Register discovered that in 23 years (from 1985 to 2008), fuel efficiency increased by 35%.

 How Linear Shipping Works

 Think about the fixed schedule of a train route or a bus line.
 This system is very similar to the regular service scheduled on liner containerships.
 Ultimately, the concept of shipping is simple: the manufacturer sends the goods over via a transit system – in this case, ocean shipping – and they travel on a designated route until they arrive at the destination port.
 But actually, there is so much more to the transit story of how your favorite pair of shoes make their way to your local retailer.

 So what really happens from beginning to end throughout the overseas shipping itinerary?
 This step-by-step guide illustrates each stage of transport: